This guide explains how to use the

 Delete a reaction

-To delete a reaction to a message, pass the following in your request:
+To delete a reaction from a message, pass the following in your request:

 - Specify the